Openscapes/quarto-website-tutorial/basic-workflows/jupyter.md

 title: From Jupyter
 ---

+You can interact with Quarto through JupyterLab or JupyterHub.
 Your Jupyter setup will involve `.ipynb` notebooks and the command line.
-You can interact with Quarto through JupyterLab or JupyterHub.
 [Quarto's JupyterLab tutorials](https://quarto.org/docs/get-started/hello/jupyter.html) has great instructions on getting started with JupyterLab, including computations and authoring.

-Here we will demonstrate how to add a Jupyter Notebook (`.ipynb` file) to your tutorial site.
+Here we will demonstrate how to work with this Quarto tutorial site in JupyterHub and add a Jupyter Notebook (`.ipynb` file).
 This example uses the NASA-Openscapes JupyterHub that already has all python environments as well as Quarto installed.

 ## Setup